matrix-org/matrix-spec-proposals/proposals/4104-auth-lock-soft-failure-be-gone.md

 The receiving server must combine the `extremities` from both events such that the canonical history becomes C -> B -> A.

-### Issuing auth-lock to deliberatly encode less or no extremities
+### Issuing auth-lock to deliberately encode less or no extremities

 #### Effects on participating servers